ihawp/local-deepseek/README.md

 + Node.js could be removed as a dependency.
 + Make sure it will work if in ***D://*** directory.
 + Maybe it could all just be a PowerShell file... but I want to try something; have C host a server that can recieve a request from the JS when the user closes the tab to end the PowerShell instances.
++ Deal with ollama starting upon restart... perhaps shutdown the process if running kind of thing.

 ### Thanks for reading!